EmirKahraman/Smart_Home/README.md

 The program will calculate:
 - Cost savings with and without load shifting.
-- Cost savings from PV panels (if installed).
+- Cost savings from PV panels

 ## Data Requirements